 Synthetic cannabinoids

-Molecules and families K2, K3, K4 families and synthetic cannabinoids according to the panels: PTC, Buddha Blue, Spice, Black Mamba and related products.
+Molecules and families K2, K3, K4 families and synthetic cannabinoids according to panels: PTC, Buddha Blue, Spice, Black Mamba, and related products.

-Names or slang PTC, Pète Ton Crâne, Buddha Blue, Spice, Black Mamba, Chemical.
+Names or slang PTC, Pète Ton Crâne, Buddha Blue, Spice, Black Mamba, Chimique.

-AMA Prévention solution The Drugdiag® 6T allows targeted detection of several families of synthetic cannabinoids.
+AMA Prévention solution The Drugdiag® 6T enables targeted screening of several families of synthetic cannabinoids.

 GHB / GBL

-Relevant molecules GHB, GBL and substances associated with chemical submission risks in certain contexts.
+Molecules concerned GHB, GBL, and substances associated with chemical submission risks in certain contexts.

-Names or slang G, Liquid E, Scoop, Fantasy, Ecstasy liquid, “date rape drug.”
+Names or slang G, Liquid E, Scoop, Fantasy, liquid Ecstasy, “date rape drug.”

-AMA Prévention solution For evening prevention, the Test Ton Verre® bracelets help increase awareness around drinks.
+AMA Prévention solution For evening prevention, Test Ton Verre® bracelets help increase vigilance around drinks.

 Xylazine and emerging substances

-Substance concerned Xylazine and adulterants that may be combined with other products depending on circulation contexts.
+Substance concerned Xylazine and adulterants that may be combined with other substances depending on circulation contexts.

-Main risk Significant sedation, loss of consciousness, serious complications, and increased risk when mixed.
+Main risk Severe sedation, loss of consciousness, serious complications, and increased risk when mixed.

-AMA Prévention solution The Drugdiag® 6T test includes a search for Xylazine according to the device's features.
+AMA Prévention solution The Drugdiag® 6T test includes screening for Xylazine according to the device's specifications.

 Targeted detection of new synthetic drugs: the Drugdiag® 6T test

-This solution is especially useful for prevention, self-monitoring, support, or targeted screening when classic substances do not fully explain a situation.
+This solution is especially useful for prevention, self-monitoring, support, or targeted screening when standard substances do not explain a situation.

 How to react in case of doubt or malaise?

-When facing suspected use, poisoning, or chemical submission, avoid hasty conclusions.
+When suspecting consumption, poisoning, or chemical submission, avoid hasty conclusions.
 The priority is the person's safety, medical guidance if necessary, and preserving useful information.

 Help and emergency resources